Opinion | The war in Ukraine is triggering a global food crisis. Here’s how the U.S. can help.

 Russia and Ukraine were major exporters of wheat, corn, barley, rye, sunflower seeds and more.
 The two countries supplied about 30 percent of the global wheat trade.
 The loss of some of these crops cannot be made up overnight, because it takes months to plant and harvest grains.
 In many ways, this situation is harder to rectify than the oil supply crisis.
 While oil prices have fallen back, wheat prices still trade near record levels, a telling sign of what is likely to come this spring and summer.
 Russia is also one of the world’s largest fertilizer producers, which will drive up prices of nearly all crops in the coming months.

 Rich nations such as the United States, Australia and much of the European Union will see food prices jump even higher, straining lower-income households that already report they are struggling with inflation.
 But at least the bread and cereal aisles will still have products on the shelves.
 In many parts of the developing world, there will be a genuine risk of starvation and famine, because low-income countries do not have enough money to pay high food prices.
-Fifty countries depend on Russia and Ukraine for more than 30 percent of their wheat, and many are the poorest nations in North Africa, Asia and the Middle East.
+Fifty countries depend on Russia and Ukraine for more than 30 percent of their wheat, and many are among the poorest nations in North Africa, Asia and the Middle East.

 The worst possible response to the food crisis would be for wealthy nations to halt or heavily restrict exports of key crops.
 It’s tempting in tough times to hold on to all available supplies, but that exacerbates hunger in developing nations.
 This scenario played out during the Great Recession in 2008, when dozens of countries severely curbed exports of key crops, triggering food riots from Egypt to Haiti.
 Egypt has already banned exports of wheat, flour and beans.
 Meanwhile, China has been quietly scooping up supplies on the global market.